 "You also had the opportunity to arrest this Angel this morning, Commander DiMarco.
 Yet you, like Officer Merrick, opted to give this woman a pass.
 You had your police revolver with you; is that not true?"

 DiMarco glared at Mathilda Ling, giving her an intense stare.
 He was aware of this prosecutor's penchant for following the law.
-He had several prosecutions in the past that he had advocated, but she vetoed them based on illegally obtained evidence.
+He had several prosecutions that he had advocated, but she vetoed them based on illegally obtained evidence.

-"I decided, Ms. Ling, that apprehending the assassin was more important than arresting a young woman who was trying to save my life.
+"I decided, Ms. Ling, that apprehending the assassin was more important than arresting a young woman trying to save my life.
 I asked her to stay with Shelly and me so we could protect her.
 She declined my offer, so I let her go.
 I'm not apologizing for a single thing that happened this morning, Mathilda."

 "You're picking and choosing your criminals, aren't you, Commander DiMarco?
-Don't you realize that this woman's demonstrated ability to tamper with city computers and mass transit systems could be a potential future threat?
+Don't you realize that this woman's demonstrated ability to tamper with city computers and mass transit systems could pose a potential threat?
 What if this Angel created a monumental traffic jam while she robbed a Brinks truck filled with money?"

 DiMarco's face remained taut, his demeanor calm and collected.

 "So far, I've seen no indication that this Angel woman has any evil intentions.
 Her actions have been to save lives and assist the Chicago PD in eradicating this Albanian crime family.
 Our recent fentanyl bust attests to that."

 Superintendent Green interrupted the discussion.

 "Ms. Ling, I am satisfied with the performance of my police officers regarding this matter.
 So far, this Angel person has saved the lives of two officers and several civilians.
 She may be illegally obtaining some of her evidence.
-But as an informant, giving us clues about mob activities, I'd classify her input as extremely helpful.
+But as an informant giving us clues about mob activities, I'd classify her input as extremely helpful.
 I'm hoping that we can slowly convince this woman to come in.
 In exchange for a light, probation-only sentence, we might discover what she knows and what techniques she has used."

 James Lyle, Commander of Precinct 7, stood up.
-Precinct 7 includes Englewood, and white flight from that area left a 95% African American population and crippling poverty at the turn of the century.
-Lyle, 50 years old, is African American and respected by all the other Precinct Commanders since the Englewood area is the most challenging in Chicago.
+Lyle, 50 years old, is African American and respected by all the other Precinct Commanders since Chicago's Englewood area is the most challenging.

 "Javion, I agree with District Attorney Ling.
 This Angel is a lawless vigilante.
 She may have presented herself to the public and the Chicago Police Department as some sort of folk hero.
 But this gives short shrift to her use of violence and unlawful intrusion into public and private computer systems.
 We have reports of her beating up Albanian mob grunts trying to sell protection services to Chinatown's unwilling businesses.
 She's acting as a one-woman police force.
 Would this group be less sympathetic if this Angel were not white and beautiful?
 What if she was black or Latino?
 Would we be so quick to lionize her?"